s9y/froscon2017/README.md

-# Presentation of Serendipity for FrOSCon 2017
+# Presentation of Serendipity for FrOSCon 2017 (German)

 Contributions welcome.